kazurayam/VisualTestingInKatalonStudio/docs/Step_by_step_instruction.md

 About 357,000 results (0.36 seconds)
 ```

-The turn-around time (0.36) is variable. www.google.com and www.google.co.jp tends show different value here.
-I am not interested in the turn-around time very much.
-The the visual difference caused by this varying statistics data is a noise for me.
+The turn-around time (0.36) is variable. www.google.com and www.google.co.jp tends to show different value.
+The turn-around time is not interesting very much.
+The the visual difference caused by the statistics is a noise for visual image comparison.
 Therefore I want ignore this specific web element when I compare screen shots.

 You can modify the PNG image file: paint specific web elements with <span style="color:white; background-color:grey;">grey rectangles</span>.